Adrià Gallego

-Adrià Gallego Arias (born 9 April 1990) is a Spanish professional footballer who plays as a right back for Andorran club Inter d'Escaldes.
+Adrià Gallego Arias (born 9 April 1990) is a Spanish professional footballer who plays as a right back for Andorran club Atlètic d'Escaldes.

 Club career

 Born in Lleida, Catalonia, Gallego never played any higher than Segunda División B in Spain, with a season each for hometown club UE Lleida (dissolved at the end of 2010–11), Club Portugalete and Atlético Saguntino.

 Politehnica Iași

 In June 2018, Gallego left Saguntino and joined Romanian team FC Politehnica Iași on a free transfer.
 He later signed a two-year deal with the Liga I squad.
 On 23 July, he made his Liga I debut for Politehnica in a 0–0 draw against Universitatea Craiova.
 After taking a salary reduction to stay on at the cash-strapped club for one more season, he scored his only goal on 28 October 2019, to decide a 2–1 home win over CFR Cluj.

 Inter Club d'Escaldes

 On 5 February 2021, Gallego signed for Inter Club d'Escaldes of the Andorran Primera Divisió.